brikis98/yevgeniy-brikman-homepage/_posts/2015-11-11-running-docker-aws-ground-up.md

 [Choosing the Right Framework for Running Docker Containers in Production](https://joshpadnick.com/2015/09/01/my-talk-on-choosing-the-right-framework-for-running-docker-containers-in-production/).

-My own take is that while Docker is a fantastic tool and the future of DevOps, it is a relatively young technology and the ecosystem around it is still immature.
+My own take is that while Docker is a fantastic tool and the future of DevOps, it is a relatively young technology and the surrounding ecosystem is still immature.
 Be prepared for bugs, missing features, unnecessary complexity, and poor documentation.
-When faced with such an ecosystem (the [JavaScript MVC ecosystem](http://todomvc.com/) is another one), I usually try to go with simplest solution that can possibly work.
+When faced with such an ecosystem (the [JavaScript MVC ecosystem](http://todomvc.com/) is another one), I usually try to go with the simplest solution that can possibly work.
 That is, something that I can understand fully, teach to others, maintain, debug, and evolve.
 By these measures, the only Docker deployment tools that meet my bar are (a) ECS and (b) DIY automation.